A comprehensive guide to the best ultralight backpacking sleeping bags.

 Length - opt for the shortest length that will fit your frame (to save weight), but ensure that your feet are comfy without being squished when you have the hood done up, as this will compress the insulation, which is what you don't want.
-Having a bit of extra room at the bottom of your sleeping bag gives you the option of having somewhere to stash some clothes and/or your boots.
+Having a bit of extra room at the bottom of your backpacking sleeping bag gives you the option of having somewhere to stash some clothes and/or your hiking shoes.
 The regular male sleeping bags come in 2 standard lengths - up to 6ft and up to 6ft 6in.
 Female sleeping bags are usually up to 5ft 4ins and 5ft 10ins.
 When in doubt, get the extra length.

 Shoulder girth - most of the male sleeping bags have a shoulder width of between 60 and 64 inches with narrow ones coming in at 58 inches.
 Female ones are slightly narrower ranging from 56 to 60 inches.
 An inch can make a huge difference on the snug level.
 The best way to determine the size you need is to test-drive a few different sized sleeping bags.

 Hip measurement - most men's sleeping bag will measure in around 58 inches, whilst the women's tend to be a bit higher around 60 inches.
 Again, take a couple of sleeping bags for a test-drive.